plaidml/plaidml/docs/usage/edsl_examples.rst

       :pyobject: gemm

-Quantize Float32 to Int8
+Uniform 8-bit Quantization
 *******************

-This examples illustrated a basic quantize operation in eDSL.
+Quantization is a promising new approach used to reduce memory and compute resources required by neural network operations.

-We start with a float32 tensor and a value for the range of floating points values expected in the tensor.
+This examples illustrates 8-bit uniform quantization operation :cite:`ob2018quantization` in eDSL.
-The expected output is a quantized int8 tensor.
+The expected output is a quantized 8-bit tensor.
 This is accomplished using a simple technique illustrated below.

 .. math::